SystemsGenetics/KINC/docs/Ubuntu.md

-# Development on Ubuntu 16.04
+# Installation on Ubuntu

-Use the following steps to setup KINC for development on Ubuntu 16.04:
+Use the following steps to install KINC from source on Ubuntu 16.04:

 ## Step 1: Install Dependencies